 She founded her practice, Kali Ma: Triple Goddess Tarot and Healing, in 2013 and specializes in card readings and guided meditation.
 She is also trained in a Japanese healing technique, known as “usui shiki ryoho,” that believes energy can be channeled into a patient through touch to restore physical and emotional well-being.

 Bharrat feels she offers a valuable service, but many remain skeptical of her profession.
 In recent years psychics have been arrested and charged with fraud, grand larceny and other crimes.
 A stereotype of how fortune tellers swindle small fortunes out of their customers remains.
 Still, however, there are those, like Bharrat, who genuinely believe in their craft.

 “It started with things like meditation and energy healing, but as I get deeper into the practice, it’s about acceptance,” she said.
 “It’s about accepting the darkness, accepting your negative feelings and embracing who you truly are.
 Those things are meant to be acknowledged and dealt with.”

 Raised in a multi-religious household of Hinduism, Islam and Catholicism, Bharrat’s upbringing was steeped in spirituality.
-She was born in the South Bronx and grew up in Bushwick after her family emigrated from Guyana to New York.
-On her father’s side Bharrat comes from a linage of Brahmin—a member of the highest Hindu caste, that of the priesthood.
+She was born in the South Bronx and grew up in Bushwick after her family emigrated from Guyana to New York (Indo-Caribbean descent).
+On her father’s side, Bharrat comes from a lineage of Brahmin—a member of the highest Hindu caste, that of the priesthood.